$W$-algebras and the equivalence of bihamiltonian, Drinfeld-Sokolov and Dirac reductions: Abstract

 \section{Abstract}

-We obtain the classical $W$-algebras associated to nilpotent orbits in a simple Lie algebra from the generalized bihamiltonian reduction.
-We prove that the bihamiltonian reduction leads naturally to the Dirac and the generalized Drinfeld-Sokolov reductions.
-This implies that the reduced structures depend only on the nilpotent orbit but not on the choice of a good grading or an isotropic subspace.
-We also clarify the relation with the finite $W$-algebras.
+We prove that the classical $W$-algebra associated to a nilpotent orbit in a simple Lie-algebra can be constructed by preforming bihamiltonian, Drinfeld-Sokolov or Dirac reductions.
+We conclude that the classical $W$-algebra depends only on the nilpotent orbit but not on the choice of a good grading or an isotropic subspace.
+In addition, using this result we prove again that the transverse Poisson structure to a nilpotent orbit is polynomial and we better clarify the relation between classical and finite $W$-algebras.